-The housing crisis is finally in the rear-view mirror as the real estate market moves down the road to a complete recovery.
-Home values are up and distressed sales (foreclosures and short sales) have fallen to their lowest point in years.
-The market will continue to strengthen in 2019.
+Home values are up, home sales have slowed, and distressed sales (foreclosures and short sales) have fallen to their lowest points in years.

-However, there is one thing that may cause the industry to tap the brakes: a lack of housing inventory!
-Buyer demand naturally increases during the summer months, but supply has not kept up.
+However, there is one thing that is causing the industry to tap the brakes: a lack of housing inventory.
+Buyer demand has remained strong throughout the year, but supply has not kept up despite more listings coming to market.